-Your school district will notify you of the location of your stop and time of pick-up.
+Your school district will determine the location of your stop and time of pick-up.
 Unfortunately, Miquon has no influence over these decisions.
 If your child is not at the designated stop, the driver will not wait beyond the pick-up time.
 Please be aware that some variation in timing is to be expected in the morning and afternoon.
 If you are concerned about the non-arrival of a bus, you should call the bus company directly.
 If you have questions about your stop or time of pick-up, call the office to see if they have received any new or additional information.
 Most school districts have policies that forbid other children to ride on their buses.
 Call the School if you have a specific question about this.

-Miguon Vans
+Miquon Vans

-Families contract to have their child ride a van, and the exact routes are put together late in the summer.
+Families contract to have their child ride a van, and the exact routes are determined in late summer.
 A consistent weekly schedule must be indicated in the van contract.

-Nursery and kindergarten children will be dropped-off at the wood chip field and walked to their classrooms by a staff member.
 An adult from home must assist young children on and off the van in the morning and afternoon.
 All children must use seat belts, parent-provided booster seats, and parent-provided car seats in compliance with Pennsylvania state law.
+Nursery and kindergarten children will be dropped-off at the Woodchip Field and walked to their classrooms by a staff member.